• sales@baycityboiler.com

 The sound produced by condensed air is usually low in comparison to a whistling noise that results from steam leakage.
 Whenever you notice the sound shift from a low pitch to a high pitch, either the trap has a lot of flash steam, or there’s a leak that needs to be inspected more closely.

-Testing Through Visual Observation
+Steam Survey Through Visual Observation

-Although the scope may be somewhat limited, visual observation can also be used during your steam trap survey.
+Although the scope may be somewhat limited, visual observation can also be used during your steam survey.
 One option is to install a sight glass at the trap’s outlet.
 If there’s any leakage, vapor will form on the glass, preventing you from performing visual analysis.
 Moreover, you can determine the steam trap is not functioning well if you cannot see any form of condensation on the steam trap.
 Additionally, in your list of visual tests, remember to check for gasket leaks and connection joints.

 Schedule Maintenance